POPULATIONS AT RISK:

 Researchers are looking for genetic clues to diagnose the aggressive form of prostate cancer at an earlier stage and decrease the number of prostate cancer deaths.

 Talk to your doctor about getting tested.
 Experts disagree about whether all men should be screened routinely for prostate cancer.
-Nonetheless, regular screening greatly increases the chances that prostate cancer will be detected at an early stage.

 Lead a healthy lifestyle.
 Maintaining a healthy weight, eating an abundant amount of fruits and vegetables, and getting regular exercise may lower your risk of prostate cancer, as well as other types of cancer.